MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-adjust-settlement-exchange-rates-for-vat-entries.md

 3. Choose the **OK** button.

-The GST entries are adjusted and you can view them in the **GST Register** report.
+The GST entries are adjusted, and you can view them in the **GST Register** report.